FYSETC/FYSETC-SPIDER/firmware/RRF/README.md

 ## Steps to use RRF

+First power on the Spider with a power supply.

 - ## Step1: Bootloader

 Before you use this RRF firmware, you need to follow the README [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) to upload the bootloader `Bootloader_FYSETC_SPIDER.hex` first, boot offset is `32k` (`0x08008000`).